linto-ai/linto-stt/nemo/README.md

  We recommend to use a VAD on the server side (silero for example).

 How to choose the 2 streaming parameters `STREAMING_MIN_CHUNK_SIZE` and `STREAMING_BUFFER_TRIMMING_SEC`?
-- If you want a low latency (2 to a 5 seconds on a NVIDIA 4090 Laptop), choose a small value for "STREAMING_MIN_CHUNK_SIZE" like 0.5 seconds (to avoid making useless predictions).
+- If you want a low latency, choose a small value for "STREAMING_MIN_CHUNK_SIZE" like 0.5 seconds (to avoid making useless predictions).
 For `STREAMING_BUFFER_TRIMMING_SEC`, around 10 seconds is a good compromise between keeping latency low and having a good transcription accuracy.
 Depending on the hardware and the model, this value should go from 6 to 15 seconds.
 - If you can efford to have a high latency (30 seconds) and want to minimize GPU activity, choose a big value for `STREAMING_MIN_CHUNK_SIZE`, such as 26s (which will give latency around 30 seconds).